honeycombio/workshop-advanced-instrumentation/05-propagation/README.md

 When using the Java Agent, trace propagation for W3C headers is automatically enabled for all integrations.
 Nothing additional is required.

+## Node

+When using the Node SDK, trace propagation for W3C headers is automatically enabled for all integrations.
+Nothing additional is required.
 ## Go

 As of 0.20.0, the Go Gorilla/mux integration does not specify a propagator.
 One can be specified with the